Artemso/roger_skyline_1/README.md

 To unban the IP I used: ```sudo fail2ban-client set port-ban-hammer unbanip 10.12.1.6``` on the VM.

+>Stop the services you don’t need for this project.

 ### VI.1 Web Part

 ### VI.2 Deployment Part